AppTemplatez/ATZSwitch/README.md

 ATZSwitch
 =========

-ATZSwitch is an iOS5+ friendly UIControl that mimics the style of the iOS7 UISwitch.
+ATZSwitch is an iOS 5+ friendly UIControl that mimics the style of the iOS 7 UISwitch.

+Simply #import ATZSwitch.h into your project and you can use it in almost the exact same way as UISwitch.
+ATZSwitch can be used in Interface Builder as well.

 ![alt tag](https://raw.github.com/AppTemplatez/ATZSwitch/master/Switch1.png)